Google demands that blog articles are laid out in a manner that’s easy to read for both users on all devices, and the Google search spiders.

 - After the article has been written and proofread, optimize for your keywords, and proofread again.

 - Customizing your own Blog Post Templates – As you build your library of expert subject matter, you may want to create custom blog outlines for different subjects.
 There are tons of free blog post templates on the web beyond this general one that we’ve created for you.
 Don’t hesitate to borrow from them to create your own Frankenstein monster that will fit your specific needs.

-This is where you wrap it up (kinda like I’m doing now).
+This is where you wrap it up.

 Your conclusion should include a summary of the points you covered and explain why your product or service can help the reader implement these steps.

 This can be as hard or soft a sell as you want, but we always recommend including at least a soft call to action – usually in the form of newsletter signup, a link to a contact page to learn more, or an ask to follow on social media.

 Remember: The whole point of blogging and creating content is to offer useful knowledge and help a reader and earn enough trust that they will want to read more.

 If you’re interested in learning more about blogging, blog post templates, and how they can help grow your business, please feel free to reach out to us!
 We pride ourselves on collaborating with our clients to create great content, and we would love to help your company delight your readers and bring in organic search traffic.